-Co-requisite: Accelerated ENG 100 Instructor Approval Required.
+Co-requisite: ENG 100

-ENG 100S is taken in conjunction with Accelerated ENG 100.
-Together these courses combine instruction for ENG 22 and ENG 100, or ENG 60 and ENG 100, in an accelerated format designed to allow students to complete college English in a single semester.
-(1 hr. lect. per week)
+ENG 100S is taken in conjunction with ENG 100.
+Together these courses combine support designed to allow students to complete college English in a single semester.
+Graded on a CRN/N basis.
+(3-6 hrs. lect. per week)